a-star-search/OrigamiWebApp/README.txt

 3)
 There are no fucking shadows!!!!
 There are, in thoery, but it's overly complicated and I never managed.
- I can't believe what a huge piece of shit babylon js is.
+I can't believe what trash babylon is.

 It's really a big drawback to how realistic the 3D figure looks.

 Fold line dashes
 ---